Cosmological parameter inference with Bayesian statistics: Numerical tools

-We can see that, since the hottest chain $T_{max}$ can access easier to all the modes of $P(\theta,H,T_{max}|D)$, then it can propagate its position to colder chains, to be precise, it can propagate its position to the coldest chain $T=1$.
-At the same time, the position of colder chains can be propagated to hotter chains, allowing them to explore the entire prior volume. \\
+We can see that, since the hottest chain $T_{\rm max}$ can access easier to all the modes of $P(\theta,H,T_{\rm max}|D)$, then it can propagate its position to colder chains, to be precise, it can propagate its position to the coldest chain $T=1$.
+At the same time, the position of colder chains can be propagated to hotter chains, allowing them to explore the entire prior volume.
+For an extensive explanation, or modification to make the temperature of the chains dynamical, see Reference \cite{mcmcmc, PopulationMC, kilbinger2012cosmopmc}.

-\textbf{Affine Invariant MCMC Ensemble Sampler.} The main property of this algorithm relies on its invariance under affine transformations.
-Let's consider a highly anisotropic density
+\textbf{{Affine Invariant} MCMC Ensemble Sampler:} {The main property of this algorithm relies on its invariance under affine transformations.
+Let us consider a highly anisotropic~density: }

 which is difficult to calculate for small $\epsilon$.
-But by making the affine transformation
+But, by making the affine transformation

 we can rewrite the anisotropic density into the easier problem